ktorio/ktor-documentation/topics/sse_server.md

 </snippet>

+> To learn more about the SSE plugin for client-side support, see the [SSE client plugin](sse_client.md).

+> For multi-way communication, consider using [WebSockets](websocket.md).
+They provide a full-duplex communication
-> An alternative to SSE are [Websockets](websocket.md).
-They provide a two-way connection between the server and the client using the Websocket protocol.
+> between the server and the client using the Websocket protocol.
 >
 {style="note"}

-> To learn more about the SSE plugin for client-side support, see [](sse_client.md).

 ## Add dependencies {id="add_dependencies"}